wtsi-hgi/gatk-cwl-generator/README.md

                         /gatk/gatk.jar' for gatk 4.x
 ```

-This has been tested on versions 3.5-3.8 and generates files for version 4 (though some parameters are unknown and default to outputting a string).
+This has been tested on versions 3.5-0 to 3.8-0 and 4.beta.6.

-The input parameters are the same as in the documentation, with the addition of `refIndex` and `refDict` which are required parameters that specify the index and dict file of the reference genome.
+The parameters generated are the same as you would need to specify on the command line, with "--" stripped from the beggining.

 To add tags to arguments that have a file type, add to the parameter `<NAME>_tags`. e.g. to output the parameter `--variant:vcf path\to\file`, use the input:
 ```yml